 7. Traction by Gabriel Weinberg & Justin Mares

-The most common reason why a startup fails is due to a lack of customers.
+The most common reason why startups fail is due to a lack of customers.
 So, after you’ve set up your sales funnel with tips from Marketing Made Simple, it’s time to attract potential buyers.
 And this involves testing various marketing opportunities.

 This book provides insight into 19 proven marketing channels.
-And it explains how to select and execute on the best opportunities for your specific business.
-It’s the perfect compliment to Marketing Made Simple to ensure you have a functional sales funnel.
+And it explains how to select and execute the best opportunities for your specific business.
+It’s the perfect compliment to Marketing Made Simple as it can help your business attract a steady stream of potential customers into your sales funnel.